openshift/enhancements/enhancements/coreos-encrypted-by-default.md

 ## Summary

 Openshift clusters will be encrypted at the operating system level by default.
-CoreOS boot images starting with 4.3 will be encrypted using a null-cipher.
-At boot time, the instance will be re-encrypted using AES-256-CBC and will not require user-intervention for boot and reboot.
+CoreOS boot images starting with 4.3 will be encrypted, and at first boot will be re-encrypted.
+Openshift nodes will (re)boot without administrator intervention.

 ## Motivation